GitMateIO/gitmate-2-frontend/README.md

 This is the frontend for [GitMate-2](https://gitlab.com/gitmate/gitmate-2).
 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

+## Setup

+You need Angular CLI to run this frontend.
+Install it globally with `npm install -g @angular/cli`.
+Run `npm install` to install other prerequisite packages.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.